Inosaurus: Discovery and naming

-All vertebrae share the same morphology.
-Despite being from a small animal they are robustly built and very high with enlarged chevron facets and a median groove on the underside.
+All vertebrae share the same morphology, and despite being from a small animal, they are robustly built and very high with enlarged chevron facets and a median groove on the underside.

+Classification

-Inosaurus is today considered a nomen dubium because of the fragmentary nature of the fossils discovered.
+de Lapparent (1960) classified Inosaurus within Megalosauridae.
+White (1973) and Olshevsky (1991) instead considered Inosaurus as a nomen dubium within Theropoda because of the fragmentary nature of the fossils discovered.